ujr/bitfiddle/Analysis.md

 10)%3),9));}"|gcc -xc -&&./a.out|aplay
 ```

-Paste this into a terminal on your Linux system and listen.
+Paste this code into a terminal on your Linux system and listen.
 Or listen to the [recording at SoundCloud][sound].
 It starts with one slow-moving voice.
 A second, faster voice enters.
 Then a third and even a fourth voice!
 It has the mechanical charms